 Why am I getting an error SSL CERTIFICATE_VERIFY_FAILED?

-When the Ansible controller is running on Python 2.7.9+ or an older version of Python that has backported SSLContext (like Python 2.7.5 on RHEL 7), the controller will attempt to validate the certificate WinRM is using for an HTTPS connection.
+When the Ansible control node is running on Python 2.7.9+ or an older version of Python that has backported SSLContext (like Python 2.7.5 on RHEL 7), the control node will attempt to validate the certificate WinRM is using for an HTTPS connection.
 If the certificate cannot be validated (such as in the case of a self signed cert), it will fail the verification process.